Free boundary regularity for a spectral optimal partition problem with volume and inclusion constraints: Existence of a one-phase point, shape variations at the free boundary, and equivalence with the constrained problem

 \end{lemma} \begin{proof} The first statement follows as in \cite[Theorem~4.3]{AltCaffarelli}.
 Then, since $q_{u_i}$ is equal to $m_\eta$ at one-phase points, we deduce the same bounds also on $m_\eta$. \end{proof}

-We are now in position to prove the existence of a constant $\eta$ for which there is equivalence between the constrained and the unconstrained problem. \begin{lemma} There exists $\eta_0>0$ such that, for $0<\eta<\eta_0$, if $(u_{1,\eta},\dots, u_{k,\eta})$ is optimal for problem~\eqref{eq:ceta}, then we have
+We are now in position to prove the existence of a constant $\eta$ for which there is equivalence between the constrained and the unconstrained problem, showing in particular that $\Lambda_{1,k}(a)$ and $c_\eta$ coincide and have the same solutions. \begin{lemma} There exists $\eta_0>0$ such that, for $0<\eta<\eta_0$, if $(u_{1,\eta},\dots, u_{k,\eta})$ is optimal for problem~\eqref{eq:ceta}, then we have